theasp/mini-ci/README.txt

   This example will configure to monitor Mini-CI's GIT repository and run tests whenever it's updated.

-  Create a directory called `mini-ci-job', then place the following in `config':
+  Create and enter a directory called `mini-ci-job', then place the following in `config':
   ┌────
   │ REPO_HANDLER="git"
   │ REPO_URL="https://github.com/theasp/mini-ci"